Vermintide-Mod-Framework/Grasmann-Mods/ui_improvements/readme.txt

 1.5.2
 	- Changed localization of crafting buttons
-	- Chaning heroic deed filter selects first deed in list 1.5.1 - Fixed inconsistencies with okri's challenges hotkey 1.5.0
+	- Chaning heroic deed filter selects first deed in list
+	- Character buttons in inventory now in game order 1.5.1 - Fixed inconsistencies with okri's challenges hotkey 1.5.0
 	- Hotkey for Okri's Challenges also close menu